-The oedar of Lebanon is usually called Pinus Cedrus, but sometimes Cedrus Libanus; the lofty Deodara, a native of the Himalayas, with fragrant and almost imperishable wood, and often called the Indian cedar, is sometimes referred to the genus Pinus, and sometimes to that of Cedrus or Larix, with the specific name of Deodara.
+The cedar of Lebanon is usually called Pinus Cedrus, but sometimes Cedrus Libanus; the lofty Deodara, a native of the Himalayas, with fragrant and almost imperiahable wood, and often called the Indian cedar, is sometimes referred to the genus Pinus, and sometimes to that of Cedrus or Larix, with the specific name of Deodara.

-The wood of several of the Coniferæ is however called cedar.
-The wood of Juniperus virginiana is called Red or Pencil Cedar, and that of J. bermudiana is called Bermuda Cedar; of J. barbadensis, is called Barbadees Cedar; while the Juniper of the North of Spain, and South of France, and of the Levant, is called J. axycedrus: the White Cedar of North America, a less valuable wood than the red cedar, is yielded by Cupressus Thyoides, and the cedar-wood of Japan, according to Thunberg, is a species of cypress.
+The wood of several of the Coniferz is however called cedar.
+The wood of Juniperus virginiana is called Red or Pencil Cedar, and that of J. bermudiana is called Bermuda Cedar; of J. berbachenist, is called Barbadoes Cedar; while the Juniper of the North of Spain, and South of France, and of the Levant, is called J. oxycedrus: the White Cedar of North America, a less valuable wood than the red cedar, is yielded by Cupressus Thyoides, and the cedar-wood of Japan, according to Thunberg, is a species of cypress.

-The name cedar is however applied to a number of woods in our different colonies, which are in no way related to the Coniferæ; thus the cedar of Guiana is the wood of Icica altissima, white wood or white cedar of Jamalca is Bignonia leucoxylon, and bastard cedar is Guazuma ulmifolia.
-In New South Wales again the term white cedar is applied to Melia Azederach, and red cedar to that of Flindersia australia, as well as to the wood of the Toon-tree, or Cedrela Toona.
+The name codar is however applied to a number of woods in our different colonies, which are in no way related to the Confers: thus the codar of Guiana is the wood of Licia altistima, white wood or white codar of Jamaica is Bignonia leucarylon, and bastard codar is Guasuma ulmifolia.
+In New South Wales again the term white codar is applied to Melia Ascierach, and red codar to that of Flindersia australis, as well as to the wood of the Toon-tree, or Cedrela Toona.

 CHERRY-TREE, is a hard, close-grained wood, of a pale red brown, that grows to the size of 20 or 24 inches, but it is more usually of half that size.
-When stained with lime, and oiled or varnished, it closely resembles mahogany; it is much used for common and best furniture, chairs, &c., and is one of the best brown woods of the Tunbridge turners.
+When stained with lime, and oiled or varnished, it closely resembles mahogany; it is much used for common and best furniture and chairs, and is one of the best brown woods of the Tunbridge turners.
 The wood of the black-heart cherry-tree is considered to be the best.
-"The Spanish American cherry-tree is very elastic, and is used for felucca masts."-Col. Lloyd.
+"The Spanish American cherrytree is very elastic, and is used for felucca masts."-Col. G. A. Lloyd.

 Cerasus avium is the wild cherry.
 C. duracina is the heart cherry or Bigarreau.
 The wood of C. Mahaleb is much used by the French, and is called bois de Sainte Lucie.

-CHESNUT, (Castanea vesca,) is common to Europe; mean size 44 ft. high, 37 in. diam.; is very long-lived and durable.
+CHESNUT, (Castanea vesca,) is common to Europe; mean size 44 ft. high, 37 in. diameter; is very long-lived and durable.
 The sweet, or Spanish chesnut, is very much like oak, and is sometimes mistaken for it; it was formerly much used in house carpentry and furniture.
-The young wood is very elastic, and is used for the rings of ships' masts, the hoops for tubs, churns, &c. but the old wood is considered to be rather brittle.-See HORSE CHESNUT.
+The young wood is very elastic, and is used for the rings of ships' masts, the hoops for tubs, churns, &c., but the old wood is considered to be rather brittle.-See Horse CHESNUT.

 The edible or sweet chesnut, is the Castanea vesca, but the Horse Chesnut (which see) belongs to a very different genus.
-The wood, formerly much used in house-building and carpentry, and which, famed for its durability, has been mistaken for chesnut, is now considered to be that of an oak, Quercus sessitifora.
+The wood, formerly much used in house-building and carpentry, and which, famed for its durability, has been mistaken for chesnut, is now considered to be that of an oak, Quercus seesilifora.

-COCOA-WOOD, or Cocus, is imported from the W. Indies in logs from 2 to 8 in. diam. sawn to the length of 3 to 6 ft., tolerably free from knots, with a thick yellow sap: the heart, which is rarely sound, is of a light yellow brown, streaked, when first cut with hazel and darker brown, but it changes to deep brown, sometimes almost black.
-The cocoa-wood is much used for turnery of all kinds, and for flutes; it is excellent for eccentric turning, and in that respect is next to the African black wood.
+COCOA-WOOD, or Cocus, is imported from the W. Indies in logs from 2 to 8 in. diameter, sawn to the length of 3 to 6 ft., tolerably free from knots, with a thick yellow sap : the heart, which is rarely sound, is of a light yellow brown, streaked, when first cut with hazel and darker brown, but it changes to deep brown, sometimes almost black.
+Cocoa-wood is much used for turnery of all kinds, and for flutes ; it is excellent for eccentric turning, and in that respect is next to the African black wood.